OVERVIEW & FAQS

 The Indian Wells Country Club Community (IWCC) is a safe, thriving and welcoming neighborhood.
 With smooth roads and well-maintained infrastructure, the Fire Access Maintenance District #1 (FAMD) invests in the community to continue increasing resident property values and overall desirability as a place to live.

-Formed in 1980, the primary responsibilities of the Fire Access Maintenance District #1 (FAMD) include the maintenance of 13.5 miles of streets, community access control and security patrol, gatehouse maintenance and minor common area landscape.
-The FAMD is governed by a six-person board of directors, five elected by property owners, and the sixth director is the general manager of the Indian Wells Country Club.
+Formed in 1980, the primary responsibilities of the Fire Access Maintenance District #1 (FAMD) include the maintenance of 13.5 miles of streets, community access control and security patrol, gatehouse staffing and minor common area landscape.
+The FAMD No. 1 is governed by a five-person board of directors.
+Five directors are elected by property owners, and the sixth director is the general manager of the Indian Wells Country Club.
 With just under 1,000 private residences represented, the FAMD board members ensure roadways’ quality, upkeep and maintenance, rights of way and easements for fire protection services.
 Together, they work to provide services that keep the community developing and make sure residents’ needs are met.

 Examples of responsibilities of the FAMD include: